data-apis/array-api/spec/API_specification/sorting_functions.md

 -   **out**: _&lt;array&gt;_

     -   a sorted array.
-Must have the same data type and shape as `x`.
+The returned array must have the same data type and shape as `x`.